 Dr. Herman F. Bostick, as the originator of the Southern Conference on Language Teaching, served as its first Executive Secretary, from 1964-1970, and as SCOLT Executive Director from 1970-1974.
 Also during this period he founded the Foreign Language Association of Georgia (FLAG) and served as its first president.
 Subsequently, Dr. Bostick headed departments of foreign languages at Morehouse College (Atlanta), Texas Southern University, and Howard University.
 Always the enthusiastic spokesperson for language education and professionalism, Dr. Bostick has been a regular supporter of SCOLT Conferences and a contributor to SCOLT publications as well as an active member of several national and regional language organizations.
 His desire to encourage new foreign language teachers to develop rewarding professional competence led him to make this award possible.

 To be eligible for the Bostick Award, teachers must be in their first to fifth year(s) of teaching dedicated to a long-term teaching committment who have not yet attended a SCOLT conference, and who demonstrate a commitment to future conference participation as part of their professional development.
 Two teachers will be awarded conference registration during each annual SCOLT conference.

-Deadline for 2018 is Thursday, March 1, 2018.
-Recipients to be announced at the SCOLT Opening General Session on Friday, March 16, 2018 during the conference.
+Deadline for 2020 is January 15, 2020.
+Recipients to be announced at the SCOLT Opening General Session on Friday, March 27, 2020 during the conference in Mobile, Alabama.